CDAGaming/Aether-Legacy-Rift/README.md

 ## ⚠️ Disclaimer
 There's only 2 programmers, with limited time, so if you find any bugs we do apologize.
 Please list all bugs on the issue tracker and a patch will be done every other week.
 Also, we are not adding any new content at all to keep the "legacy" in Aether Legacy.

+## 📜 Fabric (1.14 Snapshots)
+If you are planning on using the 1.14 snapshots you must install the [Fabric loader](https://minecraft.curseforge.com/linkout?remoteUrl=https%253a%252f%252ffabricmc.net%252fuse%252f).
+Along with the Fabric Loader you will also need the [Fabric API mod](https://minecraft.curseforge.com/projects/fabric) in your mods folder to run Aether Legacy.
+Keep in mind current builds for Fabric are in Alpha and therefore are unfinished.
+Singleplayer survival is possible however server support hasn't been tested.
+Feel free to report issues on our [fabric issue tracker](https://github.com/Modding-Legacy/Aether-Legacy-Rift/issues) and specify the version causing issues.

 ## ✏️ Contributors
 Thanks so much to these people keep Aether alive.